Actindo-AG/Documentation/Core1Platform/UsingCore1/02_EditProfileSettings.md

 # Edit profile settings

 Your personal settings are stored in the profile settings.
 You can change your user data as well as your password.
-Additionally, you can add, see [Set up U2F from the user side](./01a_UserSetupActindo.md "Set up U2F from the user side") for detailed information.
+Additionally, you can set up U2F, see [Set up U2F from the user side](./01a_UserSetupActindo.md "Set up U2F from the user side") for detailed information.

 > [INFO] The setup of the SSH key is also part of the profile settings.
 It is relevant for developers only and therefore not subject of this documentation.